tomtjes/hugo-anatole-wiki/1️⃣-Essential-Steps.md

     disable = false
 ```

-## Route 2 (traditional): install theme as Git submodule
+## Route 2 (Traditional): Install Theme as Git Submodule

 1. Add the repository into your Hugo Project repository as a submodule: `git submodule add https://github.com/lxndrblz/anatole.git themes/anatole`.
-2. Set the theme in your `config.toml` to anatole.
+2. Set the theme in your `config.toml` to Anatole.

-# Updating your installation
+# Updating Your Anatole Installation

 If you want to get the latest update of the `Anatole` theme, please follow the instructions below:

-## Theme as Hugo module
+## Theme as Hugo Module

 ```shell
 hugo mod get -u github.com/lxndrblz/anatole
 ```

-## Theme as Git submodule
+## Theme as Git Submodule

 ```shell
 git submodule update --remote --merge